JetBlue has just announced that they intend to launch multiple daily flights from both Boston and New York to London in 2021.

 The airline acknowledges that they still have a lot of work to do.

-The routes will be served by Airbus A321LR aircraft.
+The routes will be served by Airbus A321LR aircraft (or we could see JetBlue pick up the A321XLR).
 JetBlue will get these by converting 13 of their A321neo orders into A321LRs.
 These planes easily have the range to complete these routes.

 What’s great is that JetBlue is known for bringing down premium fares with their Mint class, and I can’t wait to see them do that on transatlantic flights, where it’s so overdue (especially markets like Boston and New York to London).